 - A contract with the University of New Mexico - Center for Development and Disabilities to provide training and lectures regarding infant mental health and to support the endorsement of early childhood educators and early childhood education faculty

-- Develop and provide trainings on Reflective Practice to FOCUS management and consultants
+- Trainings on Reflective Practice to FOCUS management and consultants

-- Assist early childhood programs to access the infant mental health endorsement process
+- Access the infant mental health endorsement process for early childhood programs

 - Faculty Institutes

-- We are conducting early childhood “Faculty Institutes” specific to incorporating the New Mexico Early Learning Guidelines, FOCUS TQRIS Full Participation and Leadership into all Early Childhood Education courses at the AA, BA and MA levels
+- Early childhood “Faculty Institutes” specific to incorporating the New Mexico Early Learning Guidelines, FOCUS TQRIS Full Participation and Leadership into all Early Childhood Education courses at the AA, BA and MA levels

 - Cross Sector Consultation Competency Development

-- We are conducting cross-sector orientation sessions and workgroups with system consultants, leadership and trainers to develop a consistent set of competencies for the New Mexico Early Childhood Consultants
+- Cross-sector orientation sessions and workgroups with system consultants, leadership and trainers to develop a consistent set of competencies for the New Mexico Early Childhood Consultants

 - In alignment with the quality elements and criteria being measured under the FOCUS Tiered Quality and Rating and Improvement System (TQRIS) we are providing training workshops regarding the full participation of all children: